Arab in Australia

 What Are Their Needs?

-Many Palestinian Australians came because of war and economic problems in their homeland.
-All of the Arabs, especially those with a Muslim background, need to experience freedom in Christ.
+Many Arabs in Australia came because of war and economic problems in their homeland.
+All Arabs, especially those with a Muslim background, need to experience freedom in Christ.
 They need someone to take the gospel to them in a way they can understand.
+They need to submit to Jesus Christ so they can experience the abundant life he offers them in John 10:10.

 Prayer Points